 Students transferring from another college/ university to Victoria College will be admitted without regard to probation status from their former college or university.

 Academic Enforced Withdrawal

-Students who are on scholastic probation, take six or more semester credit hours, and earn below a 2.0 semester/term GPA for their next semester/term of enrollment will be placed on enforced withdrawal.
+Students who are on scholastic probation and fail to increase their GPA to a 2.0 or above the following semester will be placed on enforced withdrawal.

 Students placed on enforced withdrawal: